ncmine13/legislated-api/HACKING.md

 $ foreman start
 ```

-The first time you run the application, you'll also need to setup the database.
-If you make any database changes you can also run this again:
+The first time you run the application, you'll also need to setup the database:

 ```sh
 $ rails db:reset
 ```

+If you make any database changes you can also run this again using the same command.
+** warning: running this command will also delete all your data. **

 You can use the rails console to explore the database through using [ActiveRecord](http://guides.rubyonrails.org/active_record_querying.html):